arnalph/lightspeed-client/README.md

 # Lightspeed Client
 A client for accessing and playing video games on the Lightspeed cloud gaming service.(only for SDL games) You will need to download the Gaming Anywhere Client for playing using our client.
-Made By- Arnav K and Siddhant C
+Made By- Arnav K and Siddhant C.